 Well: I launched, and virtually every week that I published (I took time off here and there), I actually ran two cases.

-Book publishers and high-level agents quickly started calling.
+Book publishers and high-level literary agents quickly started calling.
 The result was my True Stella Awards book.
 When it went to press I removed all of the cases from the Stella site.
 Not because my contract required it: I just thought it was best to only have them in one place.

 Well, it’s well past time that those cases should return to the Internet!